egorovivannn/dummy_license_plate/README.md

-### Project for license plate detection and recognition.
+### Project for license plate detection and recognition TEST TASK.
 **The task was to implement the detection and recognition of car license plates within 2 hours**

 To run the project you need: